macloo/to-do-list-localstorage/README.md

 `myArray = JSON.parse( localStorage.getItem('myToDoList') );`

 That is the one place where I retrieve the data from localStorage.
 I write it out to localStorage every time the form is submitted, in case the user closes the browser then, but I only have to read it once — when the JS runs the first time after `$(document).ready()`

-### Aug.
-26

-I have a bug: The alert "You don't have a To Do list on this device.
-Use the form to create your first item" pops up twice when you have no To Do list yet, and continues to appear after you have a To Do list.

-Fixed.
-This turned out to be a problem with hide/show, because of the hidden text and the [more]/[less] option.

-Also, I bundled the main operation into a function (named `main`).